Stetchy0/ProjectPentalogy/Characters/Io.md

   - human
   - pre-story
 ---
 Io is [[Vi]]'s twin brother.
-They were [[kidnapped]] at the same time, and X used their perfectly matching bodies to his advantage in his experiments.
+They were [[Kidnapped]] at the same time, and X used their perfectly matching bodies to his advantage in his experiments.
 The [[Black Crusaders]] eventually learn more efficient and less risky methods of [[Synthetic Demon]] transfusion, but Vi's remains the most powerful.

 He was born in [[Farther Earth|farther earth]].